Pay raises for State Highway Patrol lead to gutting of certificate-of-need bill

 The most relevant attempt at amending the state’s certificate-of-need laws has been shelved for the 2019 session for the sake of providing pay raises for the State Highway Patrol.

-House Bill 126 was subject Tuesday to the gut-and-amend strategy that inserted the pay-raise language from the stalled Republican state budget compromise.
+Language for the pay raise language from the stalled Republican state budget compromise was inserted in House Bill 126.

-The revamped bill cleared the House Appropriations committee today and could be added to the House floor session set for 2 p.m. today.
-The Senate has the revamped HB126 on its floor agenda at 2 p.m.
+The revamped bill cleared the House Appropriations committee Tuesday, while the Senate approved the bill in a 46-0 floor vote Tuesday.

-The reason there are two different versions of the bill is that the House rejected 120-0 on Aug.
-19 significant Senate changes to the CON language that govern health-care facilities.
+The reason there are two different versions of the bill is the House rejected 120-0 significant Senate changes to the CON language that govern health care facilities on Aug.
+19.

 The House version of HB126 addressed tissue and organ donations.